micuat/hydra-book/modulation.md

 render()
 ```

 How can we create a clearer pixelation effect?
+A strategy is, similar to the example in `modulateScale`, to apply `pixelate` to the "modulator" function (inside `modulatePixelate`).

 ```hydra
 osc(40,0,2).out(o0)